The Retro Era lasted through World War II and featured unique jewelry designs unlike any other era before it.

-In the 1940s, there was a shortage of precious metals due to their use in World War II.
-Restrictions were placed on the use of precious metals, especially in luxury items such as jewelry.
-In turn, jewelers were forced to use their creativity, making more hollow, lightweight pieces using as little gold as possible.
+During the 1940s, there were restrictions placed on precious metals due to their use in World War II.
+In turn, jewelers were forced to use their creativity, making more lightweight, hollow pieces using as little gold as possible.
 It wasn't uncommon for customers to recycle their old jewelry when creating a new piece.

-Rose gold, white gold, green gold, and other combinations of low karat gold gained popularity during the Retro jewelry period.
+Rose gold, white gold, green gold, and other combinations of low karat gold gained popularity during the Retro jewelry period (circa 1935-1955).